 If you are starting new in the design business, you should first design for crowdsourcing sites and do not worry about winning the contests.
 All you need to do is to design logos; brochures etc and present your best works in the portfolio.
 Do not forget to mention your design process which allows the clients an insight of what they can expect while interacting with you if hired.

 One of the assured ways of making an impression on the clients is to take them to your website.
 Create a website design for your design business.
 A website dedicated to your design career is a way to tell the world that you are a serious and professional candidate to hire.

 Your design website must include all the information that your clients look for.
 They need to know about your past works and the clients you worked with.
 Include testimonials from your past satisfied clients.
-It is advisable to create build your website only after you have a credible portfolio.
+It is advisable to create or build your website only after you have a credible portfolio.

 Word-of-mouth referral is your trusted way to get clients and keep them for more work.
 If you have worked with clients previously, request them for testimonials or referring your name to others.